developerdizzle/react-virtual-list/README.md

 * `container` the scrollable element that contains the list.
 Defaults to `window`.
 Use this if you have a list inside an element with `overflow: scroll`.
 * `tagName` the tagName for the root element that surrounds the items rendered by renderItem.
 Defaults to `div`.
 Use this if you want to render a list with `ul` and `li`, or any other elements.
 * `scrollDelay` the delay in milliseconds after scroll to recalculate.
 Defaults to `0`.
 Can be used to throttle recalculation.
+* `itemBuffer` the number of items that should be rendered before and after the visible viewport.
+Defaults to `0`.

 Any other properties set on `VirtualList`, such as `className`, will be reflected on the component's root element.